 By Melissa A. Peters, Esq., Guest Contributor

-It is ironic that so many lawyers find themselves motivated to go in-house, because while attending law school, the main focus is on landing the best, highest-paying law firm job!
+It is ironic that so many lawyers find themselves motivated to move in-house, because while attending law school, the main focus is on landing the best, highest-paying law firm job!
 As a law student, you spent time looking for the right law firm job that would give you prestige, sophisticated work, and top-notch compensation.
 You likely assessed the geography of where you wanted to practice and whether you wanted to be a corporate lawyer or a litigator (because in law school, you somehow believe that those are the only two types of lawyers that exist!)
 You probably also did some soul-searching about whether you wanted to work for a large, national firm or a smaller, regional firm.
 If you were really motivated, you may have even realized (unlike myself) that there are practice areas other than corporate and litigation, and maybe you planned to work in real estate or trusts & estates or family law.
 The one thing you likely did not assess is whether you wanted to be an in-house lawyer.

-First and foremost, most law firm attorneys want to go in-house because they have grown weary of the law firm lifestyle.
+First and foremost, most law firm attorneys want to move in-house because they have grown weary of the law firm lifestyle.
 They tell me that they are working too many hours and have to be in the office too long most days.
 If you add a commute on top of those long hours, it can really wear you down.
 There is a belief, specifically amongst associates, that going in-house is the “mecca” because it will give you back some semblance of a work/life balance.
 I continually hear from law firm associates and partners that they will take significant pay cuts and even withstand lengthy commutes to make the transition from law firm to in-house.

 Another factor at play is that many lawyers believe that all law firms are created equal.
 So if they are experiencing some dissatisfaction at their firms, they feel that the only resolution is to go in-house.
 As a recruiter, I can tell you that law firms really are not all similar, but it is hard to recognize those differences when you are the one working so hard at a firm and not feeling career satisfaction.
 Your view of law firms can become very myopic and jaded because you assume that most firms operate in the same way and that culture will not vary from firm to firm.
 Associates frequently tell me that although they are unhappy at their firms, they will not consider going to another firm because it’s more of the same.
 So they stay and stick it out, while telling me that they will consider huge pay cuts and relocation to get an in-house position.
-Notably, many of these lawyers are even willing to cover the cost of relocation on their own in order to go in-house!
+Notably, many of these lawyers are even willing to cover the cost of relocation on their own in order to move in-house!

 A third factor that accounts for the growing interest in in-house positions is that lawyers are tired of billing their time.
-Accounting for your work life in .25 increments can become tiresome and demanding, and that burden is often times removed when you go in-house.
+Accounting for your work life in .25 increments can become tiresome and demanding, and that burden is often times removed when you move in-house.

 It should be said that it is not just associates who are interested in going in-house these days.
 We have definitely seen an upward trend in partners and counsel at law firms who are willing to leave behind large base salaries and their own “books of business” to join companies.
 Keeping track of billable hours plagues partners as well, and the increasing pressure to produce business at firms is making many seasoned lawyers start to evaluate in-house options.